Texas Motorcycle Accident Lawyer

 Houston Motorcycle Accident Attorneys

-Motorcycle accidents can produce some of the most horrible injuries of any roadway crash due to the level of exposure of the biker.
-80,000 to 90,000 motorcyclists are injured and close to 5,000 motorcycle riders are killed every year due to motorcycle wrecks.
-Texas motorcycle accident statistics show that 463 of those deaths were in Texas in 2016.
+In 2018, 4985 motorcycle riders were killed in crashes in the United States.
+See the NHTSA report.
+Motorcycle accidents can produce some of the most horrible injuries of any roadway crash due to the level of exposure of the rider.
 One commonly reported injury to motorcyclists is traumatic brain injury–an injury that can be lifelong, severe and debilitating.
 If you or a loved one has been injured in a motorcycle crash, you need a motorcycle accident lawyer who has experience in successfully advocating in these cases.

-At Simmons and Fletcher, P.C. in Houston, Texas, our motorcycle accident lawyers have more than 100 years of combined legal practice experience handling serious motorcycle accident cases.
+At Simmons and Fletcher, P.C. in Houston, Texas, our motorcycle accident lawyers have over 40 years of experience handling serious motorcycle accident cases.
 You can trust us to effectively handle your case while ensuring you get the comprehensive care you need after this terrible accident.
-Contact us today to speak with a reputable, knowledgeable, and experienced motorcycle accident lawyer about your motorcycle accident claim.
+Contact us today to speak with a reputable, knowledgeable, and experienced motorcycle accident lawyer about your case.

 Damages You Are Entitled to Seek Recovery For